8 Reasons Why Events Are Important For Your B2B Marketing Strategy

 4. Lead generation

 Events are great for lead generations since you can get the needed information of your prospects at your booth.
-A person enters a competition organized at your event/booth and needs to leave the e-mail address.
+A person enters a competition organized at your event/booth and needs to leave an e-mail address.
 There you go, that can be a lead.
-Use that info to build relationships which lead to future sales.
+Use that info to build relationships that lead to future sales.